PRIMED-Ancestry-Inference/PCA_projection/README.md

 --- | ---
 vcf | Array of VCF files (possibly split by chromosome) ref_variants | file with variants to use in the PCA calculation.
-The column with variant IDs should be labeled 'ID'. prune_variants | Boolean for whether to do LD pruning on the variants (default true) min_maf | minimum MAF for variants to include (optional) remove_relateds | Boolean for whether to remove samples with relatedness above max_kinship_coefficient (default true)
+The column with variant IDs should be labeled 'ID'. n_pcs | Number of PCs to return genome_build | Genome build for selecting regions to exclude.
+Allowed values are 38 (default), 37, 36 prune_variants | Boolean for whether to do LD pruning on the variants (default true) min_maf | minimum MAF for variants to include (optional) remove_relateds | Boolean for whether to remove samples with relatedness above max_kinship_coefficient (default true)